JoseMachado-CE/CineShow/README.md

 ## Credits

-I used the [Flyefit](https://www.flyefit.ie/) website for inspirational ideas.
-Some of the images of the website have been taken from [google images](https://google.com) and a few other images have been given to me through my girlfriend who does Crossfit.
-One of the 2 iframe has been take from [google maps](https://www.google.com/maps/) and the other iframe was taken from [youtube](https://youtube.com).
+The photo that I have taken to upload into this project is from [bootstrap](https://getbootstrap.com).
+I also have utilized the API from [OMDB](https://omdbapi.com) where you can movies from all around the world.

-I wanted to thank my mentor [https://github.com/eventyret](https://dehlin.dev/), for giving me all the support needed to finish the website.
+I wanted to thank again my tutor [https://github.com/eventyret](https://dehlin.dev/), for giving me all the support needed to finish the website.
-I wanted to thank my girlfriend for letting me use my free time after work to get really involved in my project.
 I wanted to thank also Code Institute and Slack for all support.
 And God for make this all achieveable.